AdamMeyers/The_Termolator/README.txt

    		     the .out_term_list files
    $12.webscore -- A file saving webscores for terms

-7) In addition to the "main" way of running the system, it is also possible to run using a single file as foreground.
+7) In addition to the "main" way of running the system, there are three additional options.

+   A. Single File as foregound.
+It is possible to run using a single
+      file as foreground.
 We are currently generating one set of terms using each supreme court decision as foreground and the full set of supreme court decisions as background.
 In future versions, we will provide an example from this run.
 To do this, we use the following script with the following arguments:

       run_termolator_with_1_file_foreground.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 10000 1000 PROGRAM-DIRECTORY ADDITIONAL_TOPIC_STRING

       This takes all the same arguments as run_termolator.sh, with the following exceptions:

-   Argument 1 (FOREGROUND) is one foreground file, rather than a file
-       containing a list of files.
+      Argument 1 (FOREGROUND) is one foreground file, rather than a file containing a list of files.
 The filetype is left out Arguments 7 and 8 -- lower numbers are recommended for single files.
 Intially we assume 10000 and 1000, but these numbers are probably too high

       For the first run, Arguments 5 and 11 should both be True and True if the foreground file is part of the background.
 If not, then Argument 11 should be False.
 For subsequent runs Argument 5 should be False (assuming the same background is being used).

+    B. Phase 1 Only -- Suppose you do not want to run the full Termolator system.
+Suppose you are only interested identifying the technical noun groups that we use as input to the distributional system.

+       The script run_terms_only.sh takes only five arguments, a subset of the arguments of the full run_termolator.sh script.
+       	   Argument 1: input files -- a file listing the input txt, or hml (or xml) files Argument 2: file type of input files
+	   Argument 3: output_file_name (mainly used for creating dictionary/caching files)
+	   Argument 4: directory of termlolator (like run_termolator.sh) Argumeng 5: name of special topic area  (like run_termolator.sh)

+       The program creates some of the same preprocessing files that run_termolator.sh creates, but does not continue to produce a term list.
+I suspect that the most useful output files are the .terms and .abbr files.
+The .terms files are the files listing the technical noun groups found in each of the input files and the .abbr files are the list of abbreviation relations found.

+    C. There is a more experimental option.
+This has only been partially implemented and not completely tested.
+Suppose, you want to run Phase 1, but you find that there is some other type of constituent, e.g., named entities, that you can detect by some other means.
+Furthermore, suppose that Termolator is making errors whereever there are named entities and you would like to eliminate terms that "conflict" with these NEs.
+There is an additional python file that will remove any term from the "terms" files.
+       We have not tested this a lot yet, so it is not currently used in any of the shell scripts, so you may have to customize a shell script if you want to incorporate this in a run (either with run_termolator.sh or with run_terms_only.sh).

+       In find_terms.py, there is a function find_inline_terms_for_file_list, which is called by run_find_inline_terms.py (by the shell scripts).
+That function takes an optional keyword argument "ne_filter_ending".
+If you set that ending to a file type, e.g., ".ne" or the like.
+The program will look for files of that type.
+Those files will be assumed to include lines of XML with "start" and "end" values, e.g.,
+       <citation id="108713_1" entry_type="standard_case" start="1" end="20" reporter="U.S." standard_reporter="U.S." volume="410" page_number="113" year="1973" line="2">410 U.S. 113 (1973)</citation>
+       The values other than start and end do not matter.
+The terms collected will not be constrained so they do not include any strings between instances of "start" and "end" found in that file.

 8) Runtime